Art of the Title

 Art of the Title (AOTT) is an online publication dedicated to title sequence design, spanning the film, television, conference, and video game industries.
 The publication is both an educational and historical resource and a contemporary publication, focusing on the creative process behind the design of title sequences.
 It combines interviews with filmmakers and directors, designers, and craftspeople with in-depth analyses and behind-the-scenes materials.
+Since 2018, the site has been run by Editor-in-Chief Lola Landekic, a graphic and title designer based in Toronto, Canada.

 Overview

 Art of the Title is the leading online resource of title design, with hundreds of title sequences available to view.
 The site features title design from countries around the world and aims to "honor the creators and innovators who contribute to the field, discussing and displaying their work with a desire to explicate, facilitate, and instigate."
 The Independent has said that Art of the Title may well be the "best place to visit in search of more of these neglected wonders of film art."
 Film Comment called the site "a praiseworthy and priceless compendium" in 2011, and said, "Art of the Title's greatest achievement has been to single out and champion the journeymen designers who painstakingly sculpt opening ephemera."

 Art of the Title staff have been invited to speak at industry conferences and festivals such as SXSW, AIGA, PromaxBDA, MODE Summit, Gamercamp, TIFF Next Wave, Nordic Media Festival, and TCM Classic Film Festival.
 They have also done several talks in partnership with the Toronto International Film Festival's Reel Comfort series.